blueimp/jQuery-Image-Gallery/README.md

 ## Description & Usage
-The Image Gallery plugin makes use of jQuery's [delegate](http://api.jquery.com/delegate/) method to attach a click event handler for all child elements matching a selector, now or in the future, of the given set of root elements:
+The Image Gallery plugin makes use of jQuery's [delegate](http://api.jquery.com/delegate/) method to attach a click event handler for all child elements of a container:

 ```js
 $('#gallery').imagegallery();